Hudud: Offenses

+Differences among schools

 There are a number of differences in views between the different madhhabs with regard to the punishments appropriate in specific situations and the required process before they are carried out.
 There are also legal differences (ikhtilaf) over the term limitation of pronouncing the punishment.
 Hanafite scholars assert that punishment for hadd crimes other than qadhf (false accusation of illegal sex) have to be implemented within a month; except for witnesses with a valid legal justifications for delayed testimony or in cases of self-confession.

 Marja' following Shia jurisprudence generally believe that hudud punishments can be changed by appropriately qualified jurists.

+Nonhudud crimes

-Murder, injury and property damage are not hudud crimes in Islamic criminal jurisprudence, and are subsumed under other categories of Islamic penal law, which are:
+Murder, injury and property damage are not hudud crimes in Islamic criminal jurisprudence, and are subsumed under other categories of Islamic penal law in Iran which are: